-When no deliveries are scheduled, your Smart Box will stay in 'energy saving' mode, keeping the box at an ambient temperature.
+When you're not expecting deliveries, your Smart Box will stay in 'energy saving' mode, keeping the box at an ambient temperature.

-As groceries, both chilled and frozen, require lower temperatures, your Smart Box will need up to two (2) hours to cool completely.
+As chilled and frozen groceries require lower temperatures, your Smart Box will need up to two (2) hours to cool completely.
 If your box has recently been unplugged, or it has been less than two hours since you changed temperature modes, your box may need a little more time to come to the correct temperature.

 Other reasons items in the Fridge or Freezer zones may not be cold:

-- A large amount of food was recently added to the box
+Someone recently added a large amount of food to the box

-It is completely normal for the temperature in a refrigerator or freezer to temporarily rise when a large amount of unfrozen food is added to the compartment.
-The same goes for your Smart Box and is no cause for alarm.
+It is normal for the temperature in a refrigerator or freezer to temporarily rise when you add a large amount of unfrozen food to the compartment.
+The same goes for your Smart Box, and is no cause for alarm.

 Smart Boxes are designed to be cold-chain compliant and are capable of cooling deliveries within a time period that will keep them (and you!) safe.

-To keep the zones in your Smart Box at optimal temperatures, it’s important not to open the lid too frequently or leave it open for more than 10 minutes at a time.
+To keep the zones in your Smart Box at optimal temperatures, you shouldn't open the lid too frequently or leave it open for more than 10 minutes at a time.

 Visually inspect vents and remove any debris if found.